RubyKnight01/LTE-Bufferbloat-Fix/README.md

 General responsiveness under load

-…then forcing traffic through the CPU is the only reliable way SQM can do its job.
+…then forcing traffic through the CPU is a reliable method SQM can do its job.